 Sharing my feeling and concerns with my partner is really helpful.
 On days when I felt really low and undeserving of the success I was getting, he was there to listen and advice.

 Sometimes all we need is someone to talk to.
 Someone to cheer us on and tell us we’ll be alright.
 That’s why I say talk to your friends, family and other VAs that support you.
-I receive emails and calls from my email list subscribers all the time and we just talk about dealing with business.
+I receive emails and calls from BAs in my network all the time and we just talk about dealing with business.

 If you’d like to jump on one of these calls you can apply for a free consultation.